vovkos/jancy/doc/build-guide/rst/prerequisites-bundle.rst

 	AXL is a lightweight C++ library featuring:

 	- Java naming convention;
-	- non-zero-terminated UTF-8 string slices as a default string-passing model;
+	- Non-zero-terminated UTF-8 string slices as the default string-passing model;
 	- TLS-based error-handling system;
-	- unified reference-counting model;
+	- Unified reference-counting model;
-	- wrappers for many popular libraries;
+	- Wrappers for many popular libraries;
-	- and more...
+	- And more...

 	Sources of AXL are available at: http://tibbo.com/downloads/archive/axl